Historic Timeline

 First CSLA annual Congress is held in Vancouver

-University of Manitoba MLA program is established
+University of Manitoba Masters of Landscape Architecture (MLA) program is established

-University of Guelph MLA program is established
+University of Guelph Masters of Landscape Architecture (MLA) program is established

 École d’architecture de paysage is established at l’Université de Montréal